 The meal is the by-product of the oil extraction process.
-Oil is the majority value of the seed, and the meal is considered a by-product.
-Meal used as a livestock feed, primarily for ruminants.
+The majority of the financial value of the seed comes from the oil, and the meal is often wasted.
+Sometimes, the meal is used as a livestock feed, primarily for ruminants, like cows.

-We can feed 10x more people if we start processing plants directly
+We can feed 10x more people if we PROCESS plants directly

 Extrusion technology can make tasty snacks from plants with 98% efficiency.

-Extrusion technology works with ingredients as they are (no prior sterilization needed).
+Extrusion technology works with ingredients as they are (no prior sterilization is needed).

-Extrusion technology uses thermo-mechanical energy to cook high fiber ingredients and puff into snacks.
-It combines best features from Ultra-high temperature (UHT) and High-pressure processing (HPP) in one step.
+Extrusion technology uses thermo-mechanical energy to cook high fiber ingredients and puff them into snacks.
+It combines the best features from Ultra-high temperature (UHT) and High-pressure processing (HPP) in one step.

-Short term cooking does not affect nutrients and is energy efficient.
+Short term cooking does not affect the integrity of the nutrients, and is energy efficient.

 Example of sustainable food